-- Dormitory residents must purchase at minimum a 10-meal plan. - Canyon Homes/Oak Manor students must purchase at minimum \$1,000 of flex bucks. - Only Off-Campus Students may purchase a 5-meal plan. - There is no food service during fall and spring breaks.

-Students with allergies and specific food needs should contact Leo Reyes Ireyes@masters.edu or speak with him personally at the Mustang Grill to design a personal menu to service all their needs.
-If Bon Appetite is unable to accommodate a student's food needs, they may request to opt out of the food service requirement by submitting a doctor's note in writing to the Office of Disability Services and coordinating all additional administration guidelines with the Dean's Office.
+- Dormitory residents must purchase at minimum the 10-meal plan.
+However, there is also a 14-meal plan and unlimited meal plan available for purchase. - · Canyon Homes students must purchase a minimum requirement of \$1,200 flex bucks.
+No additional meal plan is required. - Oak Manor students must purchase a minimum requirement of \$300 flex bucks.
+No additional meal plan is required. - There is no food service during Thanksgiving break and spring break. - Flex Bucks can be used to buy meals at various locations on campus, including the University Exchange (UE), Trophy Coffee, Lower Cafe, and the Mustang Grill.
+Notably, purchases made with Flex Bucks are exempt from sales tax.
+Additionally, students have the opportunity to add funds to their Flex Bucks account throughout the year, in increments of \$20, on a one-to-one basis. - Students with allergies and specific food needs should contact Leo Reyes Ireyes@masters.edu or speak with him personally at the Mustang Grill to design a personal menu to service all their needs. - If Bon Appetite is unable to accommodate a student's food needs, they may request to opt out of the food service requirement by submitting a doctor's note in writing to the Office of Disability Services (ODS) and coordinating all additional administration guidelines with the Dean's Office.
+The ODS only reviews requests for meal plan exemption based on a documented medical condition.
+Meal plan exemption requests based on dietary preferences, or any other non-documented medical conditions, can be submitted to Student life for review and potential approval.